usharesoft/appcenter-docs/end-user/en/source/pages/migration/scanning.rst

 The first step in migrating your system is running a scan of the target system.
 This identifies the meta-data of every file and package that makes up the running workload.

-You must have root access on the target system in order to complete the scan, as you will need to copy and run a binary file on the target system.
+You must have root (on Linux) or Administrator (on Windows) access on the target system in order to complete the scan, as you will need to copy and run a binary file on the target system.

-.. warning:: UForge AppCenter does not support multi-kernels.
+.. warning (Linux only):: UForge AppCenter does not support multi-kernels.
 When scanning a machine with more than one kernel, only the kernel running will be scanned and imported.

 When you run a scan of a system, UForge AppCenter will differentiate between “known” data (OS packages and files that are already part of UForge AppCenter repository) and files that are “unknown”.
 UForge AppCenter does not support more than 10 Gb of compressed "unknown" data.